alainstalder/grengine/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

-&copy; 2014-now by Alain Stalder.
-Made in Switzerland.